The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.

 Once you reach the coastal cliffs, the walking track continues as a mix of metal boardwalks and natural rock surfaces.

-The views of the ocean and the coastline of Royal National Park, to the north and the south, are absolutely fantastic.
+The views of the ocean and the coastline of Royal National Park, to the north and the south, are fantastic.

 As the trail continues, you will see the first glimpses of (Big) Marley Beach and Little Marley Beach in the distance.